 If the Originator does not have the privilege, the Hosting CSE shall return the response primitive with Response Status Code indicating "ORIGINATOR_HAS_NO_PRIVILEGE" error.

-If the notificationURI is not the Originator, the Hosting CSE should send a Notify request primitive to the notificationURI with verificationRequest parameter set as TRUE (See clause 7.5.1.2.2).
+If the notificationURI is not the Originator, the Hosting CSE should send a Notify request primitive to the notificationURI with verificationRequest parameter set as TRUE (See clause7.5.1.2.3).

 If the Hosting CSE cannot send the Notify request primitive, the Hosting CSE shall return the Notify response primitive with a Response Status Code indicating "SUBSCRIPTION_VERIFICATION_INITIATION_FAILED" error.

-If the Hosting CSE sent the primitive, the Hosting CSE shall check if the Notify response primitive contains a Response Status Code indicating "SUBSCRIPTION_CREATOR_HAS_NO_PRIVILEGE" or "SUBSCRIPTION_HOST_HAS_NO_PRIVILEGE error.
-If so, the Hosting CSE shall return the Create response primitive with a Response Status Code indicating the same error from the Notify response primitive to the Originator.
+If the Hosting CSE sent the primitive, the Hosting CSE shall check if the Notify response primitive contains a Response Status Code indicating “OK”.
+If not, the Hosting CSE shall return the Create response primitive with a Response Status Code indicating the same error from the Notify response primitive to the Originator.

 Recv-6.4